Mia Farrow: 1980–1992: Collaborations with Woody Allen

 In 1987, Farrow appeared in two films directed by Allen: the comedy Radio Days, in which she had a supporting role as an aspiring radio star; and the drama September, in which she played a woman haunted by her killing of her mother's abusive lover.
-Farrow shot the latter film twice, originally with her own mother Maureen O'Sullivan playing her character's mother in the film.
-Displeased with the final cut, Allen decided to recast several roles and reshoot the film entirely.
-The second and final version featured Elaine Stritch as Farrow's mother in the film.
+Farrow shot the latter film twice, originally with her mother, Maureen O'Sullivan, playing her character's mother.
+Displeased with the final cut, Allen recast several roles and reshot the film.
+The final version starred Elaine Stritch as Farrow's character's mother.
 Farrow was subsequently cast opposite Gena Rowlands in Allen's drama Another Woman (1988), which follows a philosophy professor (Rowlands) who becomes acquainted with a troubled woman undergoing an existential crisis (Farrow).
-While the film earned praise from critics such as Roger Ebert, its screenplay and dialogue were criticized by Vincent Canby in The New York Times.
-He described it as "full of an earnest teen-age writer's superfluous words."
+While the film earned praise from critics such as Ebert, its screenplay and dialogue were criticized by Vincent Canby, who called it "full of an earnest teen-age writer's superfluous words."
 In 1989, Farrow starred in a segment of Allen's anthology film New York Stories, playing the shiksa fiancée of a Jewish man (Allen).
-She appeared in a supporting role in his film Crimes and Misdemeanors (1989), portraying a producer who falls in love with a documentary filmmaker.
+She had a supporting role in his 1989 film Crimes and Misdemeanors as a producer who falls in love with a documentary filmmaker.

-She was next cast by Allen in his fantasy film Alice (1990), marking the couple's 11th collaboration.
-In Alice, Farrow portrays the title character, an upper-class Manhattan woman who becomes enamored with a jazz musician.
+She was next cast by Allen in his 1990 fantasy film Alice, the couple's 11th collaboration.
+In it, she plays the title character, an upper-class Manhattan woman who becomes enamored of a jazz musician.
 Her attraction results in feelings of Catholic guilt that manifest as physical ailments which she attempts to treat with herbal medicine.
-Vincent Canby praised her portrayal as career-defining, writing: "Miss Farrow gives a performance that sums up and then tops all of the performances that have preceded it."
+Canby called her performance career-defining, writing: "Farrow gives a performance that sums up and then tops all of the performances that have preceded it."
 She was nominated for a Golden Globe for Best Actress in a Comedy or Musical, and won a National Board of Review award for Best Actress.
 The next year, Farrow appeared as a circus performer in Allen's black-and-white comedy Shadows and Fog.

 Farrow had a lead role in Allen's drama Husbands and Wives (1992), in which she portrayed the wife of a writer and professor (Allen) having an affair with one of his students.
 Husbands and Wives marked Farrow's final collaboration with Allen.
 It was released shortly after the couple's highly publicized separation.
-Todd McCarthy of Variety noted in his review of the film that much of its audience would watch it "for the titillation of seeing Allen make out with a 21-year-old and go through a wrenching split from Farrow onscreen.
+Todd McCarthy of Variety wrote in his review that much of its audience would watch it "for the titillation of seeing Allen make out with a 21-year-old and go through a wrenching split from Farrow onscreen.
 Even those who enter in this frame of mind, however, probably will put these thoughts aside for the most part as they become involved in the romantic longings and verbal crossfire of a host of interesting, difficult, intersecting characters."